The Architectural Work of Le Corbusier

 The Architectural Work of Le Corbusier comprises 17 of his works across the world.

 The renowned French-Swiss architect is seen as one of the pioneers of modern architecture.
-The series shows the dissemination of his ideas over the world during a period of 50 years, spanning seven countries on three continents.
+The series shows the dissemination of his ideas over the world during 50 years, spanning seven countries on three continents.
 Many of the sites reflect new architectural concepts, principles, and technical features.
 All were innovative and had a significant influence over wide geographical areas They also contributed to the birth of three major trends in modern architecture: Purism, Brutalism and sculptural architecture.

 Map of The Architectural Work of Le Corbusier